SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 Elapsed: 12.1203835s
 ```

 Clearly, paralleling the model was worth it.
-In either case, we see that using a monte carlo simulation, we can get a good approximation of the probability of seeing all birthdays in a group of students.
-I don't like computation but you gotta admit, this is cool as it matches our work so far!
-But now, let's move on to---the proof of[^3]---jk the third model and pretty pictures!
+In either case, we see that using a Monte Carlo simulation, we can get a good approximation of the probability of seeing all birthdays in a group of students.
+I don't like computation, but you gotta admit, this is cool as it matches our work so far!
+But now, let's move on to the proof of[^3]---jk the third model and pretty pictures!

 # The IEP model and plots!

-Let's move on to the third model, which will simply use the Inclusion-Exclusion Principle.
+Let's move on to the third model, which uses the Inclusion-Exclusion Principle.
 Since the IEP is deterministic, we don't need to run simulations.
 Instead, we can calculate the probability of seeing all birthdays in a group of students directly.
 Here is the code for the model:

 ```rust
 impl Simulation for IEPModel {